Oncotype DX

 1. What is the Oncotype DX test?

-Oncotype DX is a test that predicts how likely breast cancer is to spread to somewhere else in the body (secondary breast cancer) within 10 years of diagnosis, in people who will be taking hormone therapy for at least 5 years.
+Oncotype DX is a test that predicts how likely breast cancer is to spread to somewhere else in the body.
+It’s suitable for some people who will be taking hormone therapy for at least 5 years.

 Oncotype DX may be suitable if you’ve recently been diagnosed with: